12 Symptoms Of And 5 Solutions For Serious Financial Problems

 Finally, determine if any of the past due debts can be brought current with available cash.
 If so, make the payments.

-The goal is to use available funds to get creditors off your back.
+Your first of many financial goals is to use available funds to get creditors off your back.
 And buy time to move through the action plan.

 Next Steps To Solve Serious Financial Problems

 Next, I want you to see and feel where your money is going.
 To do so, for at least 2 weeks, spend only cash.

 Be conscious of where your money goes.
 Save receipts and put them in a file on your desk.

 Personal finance experts suggest that spending cash makes a person more aware of what they buy and how much they spend.
 So, you are more likely to spend less.
 And place more value on what you purchase.